OSDVF/deshader/README.md

 VK_LIB              | `libvulkan.so` / `vulkan-1.dll`/ `libvulkan.dylib` | Path to library from which the original Vulkan functions will be loaded
 VK_DEV_PROC_LOADER  | none                                               | Specify original device procedure address loader function for Vulkan
 VK_INST_PROC_LOADER | none                                               | Specify original instance procedure address loader function for Vulkan
+DLOPENED            | reserved                                           | Do not set this variable.
+IT is used by Deshader internally
+IGNORE_PROCESS      | none                                               | Comma separated list of process name postfixes that won't be intercepted.
+You often need to ignore `gdb,sh,bash,zsh,code`
+PROCESS             | none                                               | Comma separated list of process name postfixes that will be intercepted.
+If set, `DESHADER_IGNORE_PROCESS` is ignored.

 [^1]: Should be a comma separated list.
 The first found function will be used.
 [^2]: In this case `DESHADER_GL_PROC_LOADERS` must be a single function.
 Does not work on Mac OS.